Neutrino Oscillation Prospects with a Dual-Baseline Beam from BNL to SNOLAB and SURF: Probability

 Note that, in writing Eq.\ \ref{eq:prob}, we neglect the {\it{solar}} term $\alpha^{2} \sin^{2} 2\theta_{12} c_{23}^{2} \frac{\sin^{2}\hat{A}\Delta_{31}}{\hat{A}^{2}}$ since it is roughly 2 orders of magnitude smaller than the terms shown.
 From Eq.\ \ref{eq:prob}, the oscillation maximum for $\pmue$ for a given baseline occurs when the overall factor is maximum (see Appendix \ref{appendix_a} for a detailed justification):

 After properly taking into account the units, the energies corresponding to the oscillation maxima are estimated to be,

 $n = 1, 2$ denote the first and second oscillation maxima (OM) respectively.
 The second term ($\propto \rho$) in the denominator of Eq.\ \ref{eq:osc_max1} comes from matter effect.
-Using the average densities ($\rho$) of the three baselines (following the Preliminary Reference Earth Model (PREM)~\cite{Dziewonski:1981xy}), the values of $\emax{1}$ and $\emax{2}$ are estimated in Table \ref{tab:osc_max}.
+Using the average densities ($\rho$) of the three baselines (following the Preliminary Reference Earth Model (PREM)~\cite{Dziewonski:1981xy}~\footnote{Note that PREM profile does not account for local crustal variations due to topography or regional geological structures.
+However, these local effects are not expected to have any significant impact on the results presented here, and the use of the PREM is therefore adequate for our purposes.}), the values of $\emax{1}$ and $\emax{2}$ are estimated in Table \ref{tab:osc_max}.
 It is evident that, for longer baselines, the oscillation maxima shift to higher energies, thereby making them relatively easier to probe.
 The estimated values of $\emax{1}$ and $\emax{2}$ for 2900 (900) km are approximately 3.8 (1.6) GeV and 1.7 (0.6) GeV respectively.
 This suggests that the EIC-SURF 2900 km baseline could be a very promising option, as it allows the possibility of observing more than one oscillation cycle.
 Furthermore, the presence of the overall factor $(1-A)$ in the denominator of Eq.\ \ref{eq:prob} increases the amplitude of oscillation with energy and matter density, - which in turn increases with baseline (see Table \ref{tab:osc_max} for an estimate of the factor $A$ at first and second oscillation maxima).
 Thus the magnitude of $\pmue$ at 2900 km is almost twice than at 900 km around the first oscillation maximum (as evident from Fig.\ \ref{fig:flux_xsec}: top row, 3rd column).

 In vacuum ($\rho, A \to 0$) Eq.\ \ref{eq:prob} reduces to,

 Also from Eq.\ \ref{eq:osc_max1} it is evident that the oscillation maxima in vacuum shift to higher energies compared to that in matter, with $\emax{2} = \emax{1}/3$.
 The influence of matter effects grows with the baseline length ($L$) and becomes increasingly pronounced at higher energies, as reflected in the deviations of $\emax{1,2}$ from its vacuum value.
 Although both $\emax{1}$ and $\emax{2}$ are shifted, the relative change is larger for $\emax{1}$.
 These shifts are most significant for the longest baseline considered ($L = 2900$ km).